lsst-sqre/safir/docs/set-up-from-template.rst

 Creating an app from the template
 #################################

-The best way to create a new Safir-based application for Roundtable_ is with the roundtable_fastapi_bot_ template.
+The best way to create a new Safir-based application for Roundtable_ is with the fastapi_safir_app_ template.
 The quickest way to do this is with the ``@sqrbot-jr create project`` Slack command.
 This page describes how to manually use the template to set up a new application.